 The Hope approach will work with a wide variety of couples problems.
 It's not magic, but you both can choose to make effective decisions that will improve your relationship.
 However, there are some situations or psychological problems for which we recommend individual treatment at the PSC either simultaneously or before beginning couples therapy.
 Please bring up concerns about this in the screening meeting so we can serve you well.
 And there is a 1-3 session trial period at the beginning of counseling where you and your counselor are trying to decide what would be the best treatment approach for your situation.

 Do you do pre-marital counseling or couples enrichment?

 Yes, we do.
 We encourage a prevention approach to relationship problems and will work with you to "fill up your toolbox" with skills and principles that will help you negotiate your ever-changing relationship.

 Where are the meetings?

-Appointments can be scheduled weekdays and most weekday evenings.
+Appointments can be scheduled on weekdays and most weekday evenings.

 What is the cost?

-The initial screening meeting to discuss what you need in counseling is FREE, including numerous assessments for your relationship that will be included in a personalized report.
-The cost of therapy sessions is only $40 per session.
+For the training clinic: The initial screening meeting to discuss what you need in counseling is FREE, including numerous assessments for your relationship that will be included in a personalized report.
+The cost of therapy sessions is normally $60 for intake and $40 per session.
 A referral from a pastor/religious leader is 50% off.
 Couples with financial need can discuss a sliding scale option at the first session.
-The cost of care is supported by Regent University as community outreach, an endowment to the Charis Institute (or parent institution), and part of our doctoral clinic.
+The cost of care is supported by Regent University as community outreach, an endowment to the Charis Institute (our parent institution), and part of our doctoral clinic.